cosmos72/stmx/README.md

 ### Latest version - from GitHub

-In case you want to use the "latest and greatest" version directly from the author, which may contain new features, improvements, bug fixes (and occasionally new bugs), you need to download it into your Quicklisp local-projects folder.
-Open a shell and run the
+In case you want to use the "latest and greatest" version directly from the author in order to get the newest features - for example hardware transactions - improvements, bug fixes (and occasionally new bugs), you need to download it into your Quicklisp local-projects folder.
-commands:
+Open a shell and run the commands:

     $ cd ~/quicklisp/local-projects
     $ git clone git://github.com/cosmos72/stmx.git